-Judge Robinson serves on the board of directors of the New York Community Trust, the Colin Powell School of the City College of New York and Legal Outreach.
+He serves on the board of directors of the New York Community Trust, the Colin Powell School of the City College of New York and Legal Outreach.
 Judge Robinson also serves as a representative on New York City’s Handschu Committee, which ensures that the NYPD complies with guidelines for investigations into political activity and terrorism.
 He also is a member of the Lincoln Center Education Committee, the Advisory Board of the Skadden Fellows Program, Cornell Law School Dean’s Advisory Committee and serves as a Cornell University Council.
 From 2002 to 2003, he was the CEO of Empower New Haven, a nonprofit agency based in New Haven, Conn.
 Judge Robinson, who is a former Yale Law School Senior Research Fellow, has taught both an advanced seminar on white collar crime and in the trial advocacy program at Yale, and appellate advocacy at Cardozo Law School.

 J.D., Cornell Law School, 1984